divijoshi28/BioCluster-Tool/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for details.
+See the [LICENSE](../LICENSE) file for details